 As a general rule, universities offering art foundation diplomas will only charge for tuition if you are aged 19 or over on 31 August immediately preceding the start date of your course.
-Depending on the institution, there may also be additional conditions, such as whether or not you have already studied A Levels.
+Depending on the institution, there may also be additional conditions such as whether or not you've already studied A Levels.

 If you’re not eligible for a fee waiver, your tuition could cost anything from around £1,000 to over £5,000, depending on the institution that you choose.

-If you are not eligible for fee-free tuition, the 19+ (formerly 24+) Advanced Learner Loan offers financial support to help with the cost of tuition.
+If you're not eligible for fee-free tuition, the 19+ (formerly 24+) Advanced Learner Loan offers financial support to help with the cost of tuition.
 The loans are non-means-tested and start at £300.
-The scheme also has a bursary fund which offers means-tested support for those who require it.
+The scheme also has a bursary fund offering means-tested support for those who need it.

-Scottish universities normally offer four-year degree courses, so the concept of a free-standing art foundation year does not apply.
+Scottish universities normally offer four-year degree courses, so the concept of a free-standing art foundation year doesn't apply.
 See below for funding of degree courses with an integral art foundation year.

-SAAS pay your tuition fees straight to your college or university.
-For further information, see our guide to undergraduate tuition fees.
+SAAS pays your tuition fees straight to your college or university.

 Art foundation within a university degree course